 What Is Premises Liability in South Carolina?

-As mentioned, South Carolina property or landowners must maintain a safe environment to ensure that visitors do not suffer injuries on the premises.
-Premises liability is a specific legal concept, involving harm resulting from unsafe conditions or defects found on another’s property.
+South Carolina law requires property owners to take precautions to keep their property or establishment safe for their customers, guests, and visitors.
+Premises liability is a specific legal concept addressing harm resulting from unsafe conditions or defects on another’s property.
 When an injury occurs due to unsafe circumstances on a property, premises liability law holds the property owner responsible for the victim’s damages.

 Premise liability lawsuits can be complicated because a wide range of accidents can occur on any property, including: